mrvincentoti/mrvincentoti/README.md

 ### :joystick: Hobbies

-In my spare time I enjoy playing video, and dancing.
+In my spare time I enjoy playing video games, and dancing.

 I also love going for walks with my wife, and watching movies.